 Ursula is a very prominent first name for women (#630 out of 4276, Top 15%) but an uncommon surname for all people.
 (2000 U.S. Census)

 Presented below is the baby name popularity of Ursula for girls.
-Ursula reached its highest position of #469 in the U.S. during 1900-1909, but is not found in the list currently.
+Ursula reached its highest position of #469 in the U.S. in the 1900s, but is not found in the list currently.
 (2014 Birth Statistics)

 Ursula▼ is alike in pronunciation to Ersila.
 This name tends to be less commonly used than Ursula.